-In addition, the Office of Federal Programs experienced turnover and documentation was lost during the transition.

-Effect The Office cannot support its assessment, subaward and monitoring of subrecipient activities which may cause the grantor to question costs.
+In addition, the Office of Federal Programs experienced turnover of subrecipient activities which may cause the grantor to question costs.

-Recommendation: We recommend the Office review the current procedures for maintaining subrecipient documentation to ensure documentation is maintained in accordance with the State and federal retention policy.
+The Office cannot support its assessment, subaward and monitoring Effect maintaining subrecipient documentation to ensure documentation is maintained in accordance with the State and federal retention policy.
 The procedures should identify where documentation is maintained, who has access to the retained documents and if the documents are maintained in electronic or paper format.